xHithy/online-office/README.md

 This is a UWDC2023 task.
 The task was given to the competitors during the event.
 The time given for the task was 6 hours.
 For this I used Laravel and good old JQuery

+During and after development, I've found many flaws and bugs, and overall the project has a really bad code quality.
+But my initial idea behind it was to just 'make it work' and test new waters, especially with websockets, because a lot of the things used in this project were new to me.

 ## Notes for testing
 Because the application uses session authentication, to test two users real-time, you should use one browser and one incognito browser, so sessions dont overlap eachother